alaw810/1.5-JavaLanguage-JavaUtils-Level1/readme.txt

 From the root of the project, run the following command:

     javac -d out src/com/alaw810/ex1/*.java
+    javac -d out src/com/alaw810/ex2/*.java

-This command compiles all .java files and stores the .class files in the "out" folder.
+These commands compile all .java files and store the .class files in the "out" folder.

 ---

 ▶️ Execution:

-To run the program, use the command:
+To run the programs, use the commands:

     java -cp out com.alaw810.ex1.MainEx1 <directory_path>

-Example:
+    java -cp out com.alaw810.ex2.MainEx2 <directory_path>

+Examples:

     java -cp out com.alaw810.ex1.MainEx1 ./src
+    java -cp out com.alaw810.ex2.MainEx2 ./src

-This will list the contents of the "./src" directory in alphabetical order.
+The first example lists the contents of the "./src" directory.
+The second example recursively lists all contents of "./src" with type and last modified date.

 ---

 📌 Notes:
 - Use relative paths when possible.
 - If the provided path is not a valid directory, an error message will be displayed.
+- The listing in Exercise 2 is sorted alphabetically within each directory level.